A barium enema is an

 Will It Hurt?

-Inability to pass gas or have a bowel movement for two or more days after the exam
+Problems passing gas or stool for two or more days

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.